Calculating CMV Using the Market Approach

 How to Calculate CMV Using the Market Approach

-The market approach helps determine the fair market value of an asset by surveying recent transactions involving similar assets.
+The market approach helps determine an asset’s fair market value by surveying recent transactions involving similar assets.
 It involves adjusting the available data, as similar assets may not be identical.

 The market approach often calculates a higher multiple due to the difference between the size of publicly traded and private companies.
 This makes an analyst’s expertise crucial.